nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 The BoxLayerFitter class essentialy defines methods for a single-bin 2D bin packing problem solution with a height boundary.
 Essentially this class interprets a Box object as either a free space (a container or subcontainer) or a concrete box (a placed box which occupies space).
 Since the algorithm is based on a binary tree, the class first places the container (essentially a big box in which other boxes will be fitted) as the box-tree root.
-The container is set as root by passing the container width, depth and height as to the class constructor.
-The height of the container is set as the maximum layer height at but this value will change in the next iteration of the algorithm.
+The container is set as root by passing the container width, depth and height as parameters to the class constructor.
+The maxHeight will be set as the height of the first box placed in the layer in the future.

 ###### The BoxLayerFitter class defines three main method for fitting boxes in a 2D layer with a height boundary.